 It is notable that the E-M10 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III, while the M100 was followed by the Canon M200.
+Both the M100 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So how do things add up?
 Is the Canon M100 better than the Olympus E-M10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.